The Path to Self-Reinvention

 Money will make you happy; a big house will make you comfortable; a sports car will make you attractive; a stable high paying-job will secure your future; a pretty face and trendy fashion will make you popular; material gains will boost your status; expensive gadgets will make you cool; forget your passions they don’t convert money; success is being rich; money is everything…

-I was fed with these false promises for years.
+I was fed these false promises for years.
 And I’m pretty sure, not just me.
 Most of us were nurtured with false promises.
 But who’s to blame?
-Our parents and relatives?
-No. They too are victims.
+Our parents?
+No. They, too, are victims.

 The turning point was when I redefined almost everything I’ve learned through the years.
 You might say that money is important.
 Of course, yes!
 We need it.
 But it’s not the most important thing in life.

-As David Foster Wallace admonished in his 2005 Kenyon College commencement address,
+As David Foster Wallace said in his 2005 Kenyon College commencement address,

 “If you worship money and things — if they are where you tap real meaning in life — then you will never have enough.
 Never feel you have enough.
 It’s the truth.